Olympus E-P5 vs Panasonic G9

 Body comparison: Olympus E-P5 vs Panasonic G9

-An illustration of the physical size and weight of the Olympus E-P5 and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Olympus E-P5 and the Panasonic G9 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-P5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is considerably larger (58 percent) than the Olympus E-P5.
 Moreover, the G9 is substantially heavier (57 percent) than the E-P5.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the E-P5 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the E-P5 gets 330 shots out of its BLN-1 battery, while the G9 can take 400 images on a single charge of its DMW-BLF19 power pack.
 The power pack in the G9 can be charged via the USB port, which can be very convenient when travelling.